MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/move-from-fileshares.md

     </configuration>
     ```

 1. Run the following `push` command to publish all your packages to your new feed.
-You can pass any string to the ApiKey argument, as it serves solely as a placeholder.
+You can provide any string as the value for the ApiKey argument.

     ```Command
     nuget.exe push -Source <FEED_NAME> -ApiKey Az <PACKAGE_PATH>\*.nupkg